somaakash/Pizza-Delivery/README.md

 # Pizza-Delivery
-I have created a web page using bootstrap......#1stop.ai
+I have created a web page using bootstrap,HTML,Css.Will make more changes in this......#1stop.ai